Zhao Chongguo: Agricultural garrisons

 Zhao dismissed imperial concerns that the reduction in numbers would put the troops at risk of a large-scale Qiang assault by emphasizing that waiting out the enemy would further reduce their combat capacity due to their lack of supplies.
 The emperor submitted Zhao's proposal to several high officials for review, including the Three Dukes and the Nine Ministers.
 (Note: Only two officials held the ducal positions at the time.
 Beyond these two dukes and the nine ministers, it is unknown which other officials supported or potentially opposed Zhao's plan.)
 Eighteen out of an unknown number of high officials supported Zhao's third memorial.
 When the emperor ordered them to look over the memorials again, Chancellor Wei Xiang urged him to defer to Zhao's expertise; the emperor sent Zhao affirmation for his plan, but simultaneously approved plans for an offensive with troops led by Xin Wuxian, Xu Yanshou, and Zhao Ang.
 Their three armies returned later with around 5,000 captives and 3,000 severed heads total; during this same period, 5,000 Qiang had surrendered to Zhao Chongguo's forces.
 Due to the heavy cost of the offensive operations in return for limited benefit, the emperor demobilized the other armies while maintaining Zhao's garrison.
-The Han established the dependent state of Jincheng in 60, settling it with the surrendered Qiang tribes.
+The Han established the dependent state of Jincheng in 60 BC, settling it with the surrendered Qiang tribes.

 The Qiang continued to surrender to Zhao's forces.
 Many of the Qiang troops who had not starved or died in battle had fled elsewhere.
-Around July 60, Zhao was granted approval to disband his garrison.
+Around July 60 BC, Zhao was granted approval to disband his garrison.
 He returned to the capital, and Xin Wuxian was demoted from generalship and sent back to govern Jiuquan.
 The soldiers of the garrison returned to their homes, ending the Han colonial presence in the region.
 A second attempt at establishing agricultural colonies was made a few years after Zhao's withdrawal.
 Such attempts would not be made again until the 2nd century CE, during a series of rebellions and uprisings among the Qiang.